rayguna/CS102_Portfolio_Project/Readme.md

 ```

 ![housing_dataset_plot](plot_housing_dataset.png)

 **Figure 1.
 A plot of the housing dataset.**

 Running the script.py program will load the california housing dataset and display the above plot.
-To proceed, the user should close the map and decide whether to view the available list of housing criteria (y/n).
-After that, the user can select from the following three options:
+Close the map to proceed and decide whether to view the available list of housing criteria (y/n).
+After that, select from the following three options:

  (1) View the top or bottom 20 sorted list.
  (2) Filter housing data.